 Reforms to the criminal justice system for the most part are focused on adults who are already incarcerated.
 Many of them have records that stretch back to the time when they were juveniles.
 The goal of the juvenile system is to rehabilitate young offenders and David's experience in the criminal justice system has convinced him that he can best continue his career in public service by becoming a judge in the juvenile courts.
 It is there that a judge has the opportunity to change the lives of young people.

 As a child, two of the biggest influences on David's life were fictional characters in tv shows - Perry Mason in America, and Rumpole of the Bailey in England.

 To be an effective advocate for truth and justice one has to have good oratory skills.
 Simply put, you are not going to be much of an advocate if you are afraid of speaking in public.
-While in the Secondary School (the English equivalent of America High School), David enrolled in his school's Public Speaking Society.
+While in Secondary School (the English equivalent of American High School), David enrolled in his school's Public Speaking Society.

 |David's participation in his school's Public Speaking Society |

 earned him a place in the finals of the English Speaking Union Competition

 (David is seated center sporting a ridiculously large bow tie)